Azure/azure-sdk-for-js/design/multi-client-and-multi-api-in-modular.md

 1. Codegen related questions.
    1. use subpath export in our own code, [example link](https://github.com/qiaozha/azure-sdk-for-js/commit/7c32e2855988ed89309ca995de19a44d1d27511a)
    1. Shared models.
-1. In the Multi-Client case, what if only one of them become a Multi-Api case.
-   Only applies to cases like purview.
 1. Use subpath exports in pure RLC generation.
    1. Multi-Client
       @purview/administration/account